White Sox belt 6 HRs, pound Cubs 10-1 for 6th straight win

 TRAINER’S ROOM

-Cubs: President of baseball operations Theo Epstein said he doesn’t think 3B Kris Bryant’s ailing left wrist will be “a long-term injury — probably not even a long-term, lingering injury.”
+Cubs: Ross wasn’t sure if 3B Kris Bryant (left wrist) would play Saturday after missing his fourth game in a row.
+“We’ll have to check with him tomorrow and see,” Ross said.
+President of baseball operations Theo Epstein said he doesn’t think Bryant’s ailing left wrist will be “a long-term injury — probably not even a long-term, lingering injury.”
 Bryant was out of the lineup for the fourth straight game.
 The 2016 NL MVP was hitting .177 with two homers. … LHP José Quintana (thumb surgery) threw 28 pitches in a simulated game plus 15 warmups.
-Manager David Ross said the Cubs will see how Quintana feels Saturday before deciding the next step. … RHP Tyler Chatwood (strained back) is scheduled to throw a bullpen Saturday.
+Ross said the Cubs will see how Quintana feels Saturday before deciding on the next step. … RHP Tyler Chatwood (strained back) is scheduled to throw a bullpen Saturday.

 UP NEXT